kubeomatic/k8s-timebomb/docs/README.md

 # Will change the validity of all Apps in the cluster "/" to 60 minutes
 $ TIMEBOMB EXTEND_TIMEBOMB_VALIDITY_BY_SKU "/" 60
 ```
+### Deployment Final State
 During the mutation fase the admission app will read the timer and add the validity.

 It'll add "kubeomatic-io-timebomb-valid".
-An annotation with the EPOCH number when the POD should be deleted after.
+An annotation with the EPOCH number when the POD should be deleted.

-the annotation "kubeomatic-io-timebomb-valid-human" will be added only to make easy to read the expiration date of the resource.
+The annotation "kubeomatic-io-timebomb-valid-human" will be added only to make easy to read the expiration date of the resource.
 ```yaml
 spec:
   template: